alirezamirian/visular/README.md

 # IMPORTANT:
 I started writing Visular about two years ago, as a declarative and extensible angular toolkit for diagramming.
-It just left its development too early, and never published it until I watched [this video](https://www.youtube.com/watch?v=0SARbwvhupQ&feature=youtu.be) and decided to put it here as it is! it is actually my first thoughts and implementations left out for any developer who might be interested :) take a look at the [demo](https://alirezamirian.github.io/visular/demo/)
+I left its development too early, and never published it until I watched [this video](https://www.youtube.com/watch?v=0SARbwvhupQ&feature=youtu.be) and decided to put it here as it is! it is actually my first thoughts and implementations left out for any developer who might be interested :) take a look at the [demo](https://alirezamirian.github.io/visular/demo/)

 # Purpose